Are at-home online counselors qualified?

 Online therapy can reduce many barriers to receiving treatment for specific individuals.
 Studies show that most people feel most comfortable at home.
 For this reason, many prefer meeting with a provider there from a home office or where ever clients feel most comfortable.
 An online counselor can perform many types of therapy, such as cognitive-behavioral therapy (CBT), art therapy, talk therapy, dialectal behavior therapy (DBT), and mindfulness-based therapy.

 According to a New York Times blog, the model of online therapy with a licensed therapist wasn't always well received.
 In the 1990s, some start-up companies faced harsh criticisms for the untested business model, which eschewed doctor-presided sessions in favor of online or mailing correspondence.
-However, as the years went by, more patients revealed that talking to a counselor from home worked for them, and they preferred it to in-person therapy.
+However, as the years went by, more patients revealed that these types of programs worked for them, and they preferred it to in-person therapy.

 By 2010, more people were using the online option worldwide.
 Several studies in Sweden reported that online CBT services offered by an approved therapist in the country proved effective for treating depression, anxiety, substance abuse, eating disorders, gambling and marijuana dependence.
 Although many individuals opt to receive these treatments, they may wonder whether the therapists are as qualified as in-person therapists.